 \section{Introduction}

 \begin{sloppypar}

 Ice is a substance commonly found in nature and is a fascinating subject for studying various types of phase transitions.
-There are several distinct forms of ice, such as the water ice~\cite{Salzmann2021}, spin ice observed in natural materials~\cite{Steven}, artificial spin ice~\cite{arm, RevModPhys.85.1473}, and particle-based ice~\cite{cj7}.
+There are several distinct forms of ice, such as water ice~\cite{Salzmann2021}, spin ice observed in natural materials~\cite{Steven}, artificial spin ice~\cite{arm, RevModPhys.85.1473}, and particle-based ice~\cite{cj7}.
 A key characteristic shared by all these types of ice is the ``ice rule", i.e., the two-in (close) two-out (far away) constraint~\cite{LinusCarlPauling}.

-Water ice exhibits 19 stable geometric structures, currently identified through high-pressure and low temperature experiments~\cite{Salzmann2021}.
-There are also bilayer water ice experimentally grown on a Au(111) surface~\cite{dblayer_ice,Hong2024}.
-Additionally, artificial spin ices~~\cite{PhysRevLett.129.057202} are also created, typically using magnetically interacting nanoislandsor nanowire links\cite{Wang2006}, superconducting-qubit arrays~\cite{AndrewD} and so on.
-The colloidal particle-based ice \cite{cj1}, is another artificial system capable of realizing various ices.
+The Water ice exhibits 19 stable geometric structures, currently identified through high-pressure and low-temperature experiments~\cite{Salzmann2021}.
+There are also bilayer water ice experimentally grown on a surface of Au(111)~\cite{dblayer_ice,Hong2024}.
+Additionally, artificial spin ices~~\cite{PhysRevLett.129.057202} are also created, typically using magnetically interacting nanoislands nanowire links\cite{Wang2006}, superconducting-qubit arrays~\cite{AndrewD} and so on.
+The colloidal particle-based ice \cite{cj1}, is another artificial system capable of making various ices.
 The colloidal particle ices employ elongated optical traps to confine the colloidal particles.
 Each optical trap features two wells where the colloidal particles can reside.
-These arrays of traps can organize into different kinds of lattices~\cite{cj1, cj2, cj3,cj4, cj7, cj8}.
-Experimentally, the ice model can also be realized by confining colloidal active fluids in microchannel networks~\cite{jorge2025active, Jorge2024}.
+These arrays of traps can be organized into different kinds of lattice~\cite{cj1, cj2, cj3,cj4, cj7, cj8}.
+Experimentally, the ice model can also be realized by confining active colloidal fluids in microchannel networks~\cite{jorge2025active, Jorge2024}.

-In the ice naturally formed in nature or created artificially, the Kagome lattice ice, due to its geometric frustration \cite{PhysRevLett.97.257205}, has become a popular lattice for studying artificial ice.
+In ice naturally formed in nature or created artificially, Kagome lattice ice, due to its geometric frustration \cite{PhysRevLett.97.257205}, has become a popular lattice for studying artificial ice.
 The traditional Kagome artificial spin ice (ASI) was constructed by placing nanomagnets on the edges of a honeycomb lattice.
 In contrast, in 2024, direct experimental realization of Kagome artificial ice was achieved \cite{nature_yw}, where the nanomagnets are placed on the edges of a Kagome lattice.
 The configurations of the nanomagets can be described by the well-known 16 vertex model.
 However, the physics of the six-vertex (6V) model remains unclear from the perspective of numerical simulations.